qAp/xview2comp/README.md

 > Work done for the [xView2](https://xview2.org/) competition (2019), a computer vision competition to identify buildings and give a score for the amount of damage due to a natural disaster event.

-This work consists of Jupyter Notebooks, which I've briefly summarised in a blog post [Assessing Natural Disaster Damage](https://personal-record.onrender.com/post/xview2comp/).
+The content of this repository is briefly summarised in this blog post: [Assessing Natural Disaster Damage](https://personal-record.onrender.com/post/xview2comp/).
+The code is based on Fastai.
+In particular, notebooks 01 to 02 use the version used in the Fastai Part2 2019 course.
+However, this workflow is incomplete.
+From notebook 02b, the official Fastai v1 is used.
+This workflow is complete.

 Outline of notebooks: